Icysarcasm/Iceblog/_posts/2025-03-24-GradiRelease.md

 ---
-title: Gradi has been Released!
+title: Gradii has been Released!
-tags: Gadget Gradi
+tags: Gadget Screensavii
 ---
-Gradi, a simple gradient screensaver has been released!
+Gradii, a simple gradient screensaver has been released!

 Find it on the gadgets page of my main site, or here >>> https://icysarcasm.github.io/Gradi